tanmay1240/assignment_1/README.md

 ## 📸 Screenshot

-Here is the output of my code:
+Here is a part of code on android studio:

 ![ screenshot of the app displaying both asset and network images](https://github.com/tanmay1240/assignment_2/blob/main/Screenshot%202025-06-20%20082501.png)